Presidentsu/Infinity-Events-MCP/README.md

 ## Security Considerations

-- API credentials are passed as parameters during the initial prompt to Claude/Cursor and not part of the configuration.
+- API credentials are passed as parameters and not stored
+- Authentication tokens expire after 30 minutes for security
 - All API communications use HTTPS
-- Local file saves are optional and controlled by user
+- Local file saves are optional and controlled by user.

 ## Support